Sonoma County Summer Beer Festivals

 Check out our Sonoma County's Breweries page for details on all breweries and beers.

-Stumptown Brewery in Guerneville is serious about its beer – VIP tickets to this boisterous event include a “Beer Revival Survival Kit.”
-Showcasing 30 Breweries and unlimited beer tasting from 1 to 5 p.m., moderation is key, but fun is a must.
-And with 30 barbecue teams working their magic with meats, there’s plenty to soak up the booze.
+Showcasing 30 breweries and unlimited beer tasting from 1 to 5 p.m., moderation is key at this event, but fun is a must.
+And with 30 barbecue teams working their magic with meats, there's plenty of food to balance the beer.
 Located right on the Russian River, the party rocks out with live music and some 3,000 guests.

-It always sells out, and here’s a tip: shell out the extra $10 for a shuttle bus ticket if you don't have a designated driver; it picks you up behind Russian River Brewing Company in Santa Rosa, bring you to Stumptown, and shuttles you back after the event.
-It’s all for a good cause, too, since proceeds benefit West County Community Services' Russian River Senior Resource Center.
+This event always sells out, and here's a tip: pay the extra $10 for a shuttle bus ticket if you don't have a designated driver.
+The shuttle picks you up behind Russian River Brewing Company in Santa Rosa, brings you to the event site, and shuttles you back afterward.
+It's all for a good cause, too, since proceeds benefit West County Community Services' Russian River Senior Resource Center.
+Tickets are by presale only (none are sold at the door).
+2020 date TBA.

-The Riverfront roars to life with 20+ local microbreweries, tasty food bites and festive promenade strolls.
-Just a few of the notable names include Henhouse, Petaluma Hills, Lagunitas, Fogbelt, St. Florian’s, Dempsey’s, Woodfour, Plow and Sonoma Springs.
+The Petaluma riverfront roars to life with more than 20 local microbreweries, delicious bites from Petaluma restaurants, and festive promenade strolls.
+Admission includes a souvenir beer glass and tickets for beer and food tastings.
+Just a few of the notable names include Henhouse, Lagunitas, Fogbelt, Dempsey's, Woodfour, Plow, and Sonoma Springs.
+2020 date TBA.